Akokaike-Aforke/zero_day/README.md

-first git repo using vagrant
+git repo using vagrant and ssh